Andromeda Shun

-Conception and creation

-As Masami Kurumada uses the Osamu Tezuka's Star System technique (a stable cast of characters which play a different or similar role in the author's various works, sometimes with the same personality and sometimes with an entirely new one), he gave Shun a design closely resembling Jindai Naoto from Otoko Zaka, the manga he wrote and drew one year before Saint Seiya, and Kirikaze from Fūma no Kojirō, written and drawn several years before Saint Seiya.

-Many newcomers to the series have mistaken Shun for a female character, since Andromeda is a feminine constellation and the anime adaptation feminized Kurumada's original design of the Andromeda Cloth.
-A similar reference was made by Kurumada in the manga, before it was adapted to anime, when Ikki befriends a girl named Esmeralda whose only difference from Shun is her gender and her blonde hair.

-His hair is brown in the manga, but was modified to green in the anime adaptation to generate a better color balance.
-Kurumada explained in interviews that he gave the Andromeda Cloth the same color that identifies the Andromeda Galaxy found in the constellation of the same name.

-As Masami Kurumada was a practitioner of the martial arts in his youth, he used his knowledge about traditional Japanese martial arts weapons in his concept for Shun.
-The Chains of the Andromeda Cloth were a formidable weapon, perfectly suited for both defense and offense, sharing these traits with the traditional manriki-gusari, a chain-based weapon used in Japanese martial arts.

 Character outline

 Personality

 Shun is the Bronze Saint of the Andromeda constellation.
 He is a merciful and gentle soul by nature and a firm believer in solving problems without bloodshed.
 This attitude separates him from the rest of the Saints: whereas they will not hesitate to battle when the situation demands it, Shun only allows himself to fight if it is an absolute necessity or if his almost endless patience wears out.
 In such cases, Shun can become an extremely skilled and deadly fighter.

 Shun is portrayed as being weak in the first four Saint Seiya films and in the anime-only Asgard arc.
 Almost every fight scene culminates with his almost defeat and subsequent rescue by his brother Ikki.
 In the original manga, however, Shun is shown as a formidable, if unwilling, fighter and opponent.